PX4/PX4-user_guide/en/config_mc/filter_tuning.md

 This is the filtering pipeline for the controllers in PX4:
 - On-chip DLPF for the gyro sensor.
   This is disabled on all chips where it can be disabled (if not, the cutoff frequency is set to the highest level of the chip).
-- A notch filter on the gyro sensor data that is used to filter out narrow band noise, for example at the rotor blade pass frequency.
+- A notch filter on the gyro sensor data that is used to filter out narrow band noise, for example harmonics at the rotor blade pass frequency.
   This filter can be configured using [IMU_GYRO_NF_BW](../advanced_config/parameter_reference.md#IMU_GYRO_NF_BW) and [IMU_GYRO_NF_FREQ](../advanced_config/parameter_reference.md#IMU_GYRO_NF_FREQ).
 - Low-pass filter on the gyro sensor data.
   It can be configured with the [IMU_GYRO_CUTOFF](../advanced_config/parameter_reference.md#IMU_GYRO_CUTOFF) parameter.